pink-baja-fairy-duster-flower-3

 Baja fairy duster plant

-Last updated on December 18th, 2024 at 06:57 pm
+Last updated on July 12th, 2025 at 01:54 pm

 What is the Baja fairy duster plant?
 It is a plant that is native to southwest California and the northern part of Mexico.
-It goes by many names the chuparosa, tabardillo, zapotillo and its botanical name the Calliandra californica.
-It will grow about 4 maybe 5 ft. tall and wide.
+It goes by many names: the chuparosa, tabardillo, zapotillo, and its botanical name, the Calliandra californica.
+It will grow about 4, maybe 5 ft. tall and wide.

 Baja Fairy Duster Flowers